On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Deformation invariance of Hodge numbers

 The deformation variance of $h^{2,2}_{\db_t}(X_t)$ and $h^{2,3}_{\db_t}(X_t)$ can also be got from \cite[Appendix]{Ag13}. \end{proof}

-\begin{remark} The three examples above partially coincide with those listed in \cite[Examples 3.2, 3.3, and 3.4]{RZ18}, where Zhao--the first author verified the indispensability of the three conditions therein to state a theorem for the deformation invariance of all the $(p,q)$-Hodge numbers.
-More precisely, their three conditions are the injectivity of the mappings $\iota^{p+1,q}_{BC,\p}$, $\iota^{p,q+1}_{\db,A}$ and the deformation invariance of the $(p,q-1)$-Hodge number (see also our Remarks \ref{Remark 1}, \ref{Remark 2}). \end{remark} The speciality of the types may lead to the weakening of the conditions in Theorem \ref{inv-pq}, such as $(p,0)$ and $(0,q)$.
+\begin{remark} The three examples above partially coincide with those listed in \cite[Examples 3.2, 3.3, and 3.4]{RZ18}, where the first author--Zhao verified the indispensability of the three conditions therein to state a theorem for the deformation invariance of all the $(p,q)$-Hodge numbers.
+More precisely, their three conditions are the injectivity of the mappings $\iota^{p+1,q}_{\mathrm {BC},\p}$, $\iota^{p,q+1}_{\db,A}$ and the deformation invariance of the $(p,q-1)$-Hodge number (see also our Remarks \ref{Remark 1}, \ref{Remark 2}). \end{remark} Certain special types, such as $(p,0)$ and $(0,q)$, may allow for a weakening of the conditions in Theorem~\ref{pq def}.
 Hence, another two theorems follow, whose proofs will be given in Subsection \ref{p00q-section}.
 Note that Theorem \ref{inv-0q} first appeared as \cite[Theorem 3.7]{RZ18}.
-So we can as well obtain \cite[Remark 3.8, Corollary 3.9]{RZ18} with regard to \textit{$\mathbf{sGG}$} manifold as a consequence. \begin{theorem} If $X_0$ satisfies $\mathbb{B}^{p,1}$ (i.e., the mapping $\iota_{BC,\p}^{p,1}$ is injective) and $\mathcal{S}^{p+1,0}$, then $h^{p,0}_{\db_t}(X_t)$ are deformation invariant. \end{theorem}
+So we can as well obtain \cite[Remark 3.8, Corollary 3.9]{RZ18} as a consequence. \begin{theorem} If $X_0$ satisfies $\mathbb{B}^{p,1}$ (i.e., the mapping $\iota_{\mathrm {BC},\p}^{p,1}$ is injective) and $\mathcal{S}^{p+1,0}$, then $h^{p,0}_{\db_t}(X_t)$ are deformation invariant. \end{theorem}

-\begin{theorem} If $X_0$ satisfies $\mathcal {B}^{1,q}$ (i.e., the mapping $\iota^{0,q}_{BC,\db}$ is surjective) and $h^{0,q-1}_{\db_t}(X_t)$ satisfies the deformation invariance, then $h^{0,q}_{\db_t}(X_t)$ are independent of $t$. \end{theorem}
+\begin{theorem} If $X_0$ satisfies $\mathcal {B}^{1,q}$ (i.e., the mapping $\iota^{0,q}_{\mathrm {BC},\db}$ is surjective) and $h^{0,q-1}_{\db_t}(X_t)$ satisfies the deformation invariance, then $h^{0,q}_{\db_t}(X_t)$ are independent of $t$. \end{theorem}

-\begin{remark} Drawing on the work of S. Console--A. Fino--Y.-S. Poon \cite{CFP16}, Zhao--the first author constructed an example, namely a holomorphic family of nilmanifolds of complex dimension $5$, whose central fiber is endowed with an abelian complex structure.
+\begin{remark} Drawing on the work of S. Console--A. Fino--Y.-S. Poon \cite{CFP16}, the first author--Zhao constructed an example, namely a holomorphic family of nilmanifolds of complex dimension $5$, whose central fiber is endowed with an abelian complex structure.
 This family admits the deformation invariance of the $(p,0)$-Hodge numbers for $1 \leq p \leq 5$, but not the $(1,1)$-Hodge number or $(1,1)$-Bott--Chern number.
 By verification, this example is also applicable to our Theorem \ref{inv-p0}, which shows the function of Theorem \ref{inv-p0} possibly beyond Kodaira--Spencer's squeeze \cite[Theorem 13]{KS60} in this case.
-One can see Example 3.11 in the update version on Rao's researchgate \cite{RZ} for more details. \end{remark}
+One can see Example 3.11 in the update version on the first author's researchgate \cite{RZ} for more details. \end{remark}